modelsconf2018/modelsconf2018.github.io/program/index.md

     <tbody>
     <tr>
       <td class="info" colspan="14">
-        16:00 - 17:30: W3 Workshop on OCL and Textual Modeling - Panel Discussion and Lightning Talks
+        16:00 - 17:30: W3 Workshop on OCL and Textual Modeling - Panel Discussion and Lightning Talks in 2A18
         <br> &nbsp;
       </td>
     </tr>